-In assessing nominations against the four criteria, assessors take into account the extent to which the applicant has:
+In assessing nominations against the four criteria, assessors consider the extent to which the applicant has:

-- " Influenced student learning, student engagement or the overall student experience - " Gained recognition from fellow staff, the institution, and/or the broader community - " Been sustained for a period of no less than three years (two years for early career), not including time taken for development or trial of any activity. - " Claims for excellence that are supported by formal and informal evaluation - " Shown creativity, imagination or innovation, irrespective of whether the approach involves traditional learning environments or technology- based developments - " Information contained in student data or institutional student surveys, references, and selected teaching materials submitted by the nominee.
+- positively impacted on student learning, student engagement or the overall student experience or a period of no less than three years (two years for early career), not including time taken for development or trial of any activity; - gained recognition from colleagues, the institution, and/or the broader community; - shown creativity, imagination and/or innovation, irrespective of whether the approach involves traditional learning environments or technologybased developments; and - drawn on the scholarly literature on teaching and learning to inform the development of initiatives, programs and/or practice.

-However, in selecting the recipient of the Australian Award for University Teacher of the Year, particular attention is given to the evidence provided for teaching award criterion 4: Innovation, leadership or scholarship that has influenced and enhanced learning and teaching and/or the student experience.
-This includes participating in and contributing to professional activities related to learning and teaching; innovations in service and support for students; coordination, management and leadership of courses and student learning; conducting and publishing research related to teaching; demonstrating leadership through activities that have broad influence on the profession; providing innovative learning and teaching for different contexts, including technology enhanced environments, for large and small class sizes and/or to meet the needs of a diverse student cohort; and influencing the overall academic, social and cultural experience of higher education.
+However, in selecting the recipient of the AAUTY, particular attention is given to the evidence provided for teaching award criterion 4: Innovation, leadership or scholarship that has influenced and enhanced learning and teaching and/or the student experience.
+This includes participating in and contributing to professional activities related to learning and teaching; innovating in service and support for students; coordinating, managing and leading of courses and student learning; conducting and publishing research related to teaching; demonstrating leadership through activities that have broad influence on the profession; providing innovative learning and teaching for different contexts, including technology enhanced environments, for large and small class sizes and/or to meet the needs of a diverse student cohort; and influencing the overall academic, social and cultural experience of higher education.